 If you have very limited time then I suggest you focus on the first two marketing activities and add some social media in too.

-If you have got more time or want to get ready for your next show ‘properly’ then do work through this list above and see what works for you and your clients.
+If you have got more time or want to get ready for your next show ‘properly’ then work through this list above and see what works for you and your clients.
 Allocating at least one day per week to your marketing is a great starting point.
-Make regular marketing a habit!
+Make consistent marketing a habit!
 Many of these marketing activities are closely related to each other anyway and will support each other’s effectiveness.

 Only by building up real relationships with your clients will you become successful in your business.

-Remember: people only buy from people they know, like and trust.
+Remember: people only buy from people they know, like, and trust.